fpl/lovergine.com/posts/2024-07-04-blog-start.md

 ## Lisp and Scheme

-Once decided for a _jamstack_ the possible choices are embarrassingly numerous. but as a few people could know, I always prefer by age and inclination unconventional _niche_ solutions for my personal stuff.
+Once decided for a _jamstack_ the possible choices are embarrassingly numerous, but as a few people could know, I always prefer by age and inclination unconventional _niche_ solutions for my personal stuff.
 So, why not taking in consideration a family of languages that last year I decided to go in detail and never touched before?
 That would be the perfect occasion to motivate myself